laurakcleve/terrain-blog/content/blog/cavern-entrance-part-4/index.md

 ---
-title: "Cave Entrance: Part 4"
+title: "Cavern Entrance: Part 4"
 date: "2020-08-07"
 description: "The journey at long last comes to an end"
 featuredImage: "./26-final-1.jpg"